Horrific crash near downtown Regina sends at least 2 to hospital | CBC News

 The crash happened just before 4 a.m.
 CST.

 Crews removed the twisted wreckage of the crash several hours later.
-Debris was scattered around the area, with pieces of the engine left lying on the sidewalk.
+Debris was scattered around the area.
+The ruined car's engine was sitting on the sidewalk separated from the vehicle.

-Because of the severity of the accident, investigators are expected to be on scene for several more hours.
+Two tow trucks were called to the scene, one to remove the remnants of the car and another to remove the engine.

+The details of the crash have not been released by police.
+It is unclear exactly how many people were sent to hospital, if there were multiple vehicles involved in the collision or if the car hit a stationary object.

-North and south traffic on Winnipeg was blocked.
-Westbound traffic on Victoria was still blocked as of 6:30 a.m.
+North and south traffic on Winnipeg was blocked Monday morning.
+Westbound traffic on Victoria reopened shortly before 7:30.